What is the difference between Solid Hardwood and Laminate?

 Engineered Hardwood flooring is made from layers of plywood, sometimes with a fibreboard core, stacked in alternating patterns, finished with a hardwood veneer.
 These floors provide more stability than solid hardwood flooring in certain situations as they can be used in areas with higher humidity due to the flexibility that the manufacturing process adds.

 How do I measure my flooring?

-When measuring a space for your hardwood flooring, measure the room from wall to wall at the longest point in each direction, rounding your final dimensions up to the highest number.
+When measuring a space for hardwood flooring, measure the room from wall to wall at the longest point in each direction.
+Round your final dimensions up to the highest number.
 Be sure to include any closet spaces in your calculations.
-You want your wood flooring to flow into the closets, in order to create an optimal visual flow in the appearance.
+You want your wood flooring to flow into the closets, in order to create an optimal visual flow.

 How do we stop a solid hardwood floor from gapping?

 Gapping cannot be stopped entirely, as wood will swell and contract naturally with the change in humidity of the room.
 Certain species of wood will expand and contract more than others.
 See our page on Care, Upkeep and Humidity for more details.